Rasic2/gvasp/README.md

 Then the environment will be reset, `GVasp` will auto search the `INCAR`and `UValue.yaml` under the `config_dir`.

+### User template

+`GVasp` support user to define their incar or submit template with the following steps:

+1. Named the incar or submit template as the `*.incar` and `*.submit` files.

+2. Put them in your parent directory or parent’s parent directory and so on (defined as the parent-chain).

+After these two steps, the GVasp generate the inputs will apply your templates.

 ## Code Structure

 * [gvasp](gvasp): source code directory